d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 * Construct two-way tables to evaluate conditional probabilities.

-* Identify and create appropriate summary statistics and plots given a data set or research question.
+* Identify and create appropriate summary statistics and plots given a data set or research question involving categorical variables.

 * Plots for a single categorical variable: bar plot.